Pastels are timeless! Pastels are beautiful! Who doesn’t like pastels, right?

 This color also plays the magic of making a space look larger by pushing away the walls.

-So, if you are stuck in a city apartment, this color is a great way to make your space look enhanced.
+So, if you’re stuck in a city apartment, this color is a great way to make your space look enhanced.

-Moreover, you can use this paint color if you are situated in either colder regions or areas with temperate climates.
+I often recommend to clients that they can use this paint color if they’re situated in either colder regions or areas with temperate climates.

 How Does Light Affect the Color?